deprimus/Tale/SETUP.md

 ### 2. Install the required dependencies

 Tale relies on TextMesh Pro and PostProcessing.
-The former is usually already installed by Unity, and is only required for dialog and cinematics support.
+The former is usually already installed by Unity, and is only required for other optional modules.
 The latter has to be manually installed and is required in order for Tale to work.

 Go to `Window -> Package Manager`.
 At the top-right of the package manager window, to the left of the `+` icon, click on the `Packages` dropdown box and select `Unity Registry`.